Laura Fuentes

 Storing Roasted Red Peppers

-However, if you’d like to extend their shelf-life add the peppers to an airtight container or lidded jar and add enough olive oil to cover the peppers.
+Oven-roasted red peppers can be stored in an airtight container for up to 1 week, which works great if you plan to use them soon.
+If you'd like to extend their shelf-life, add the peppers to an airtight container or lidded jar and add enough olive oil to cover them.
 Seal and store for 2-3 weeks.

 peeled roasted red pepper halves